 Manchester University NHS Foundation Trust (MFT) hosts one of the largest integrated genetics facilities in Europe, employing over 250 staff, and has a national molecular testing role for over 50 services.
 We have a wealth of experience in applying Next Generation Sequencing, real time polymerase chain reaction (PCR), reverse transcriptase PCR, circulating tumour DNA (ctDNA), Sanger sequencing and bioinformatics techniques to DNA based biomarker studies.

-Our genomics expertise will work across research themes to drive further P4 Medicine test development, for example:
+Our genomics expertise works across our research themes to drive further P4 Medicine test development, for example:

 - Genetic markers in adult inflammatory arthritis to prevent development of rheumatoid arthritis and psoriatic arthritis